Introduction to UMAT Subroutine (VUMAT)

 Workshop 1: Writing UMAT Subroutine for Isotropic Isothermal Elasticity

 Firstly, in the first workshop, the behavior of the material is an isotropic linear elastic.
 Firstly, structural equations are fully explained.
 After that, the lecturer writes the UMAT subroutine and compares the results obtained from the subroutine with the results without the use of the subroutine.
-See full information about this workshop and what you learn in the drop-down menu by clicking here.
+See full information about this workshop and what you learn in the drop-down menu on the right side of this page.
 You can learn UMAT Abaqus by checking this Umat Abaqus course syllables.

 Workshop 2: Writing UMAT Subroutine for Elasticity and TSAI failure criterion of composite material

 Subsequently, the elastic behavior of orthotropic materials is described in the second workshop.
 After that, the lecturer writes the UMAT subroutine for the elastic behavior of these materials along with the failure initiation of composite materials and verifies the results obtained from the graphical environment of ABAQUS software.
-See full information about this workshop and what you learn in the drop-down menu by clicking here.
+See full information about this workshop and what you learn in the drop-down menu on the right side of this page.

 Workshop 3: Writing VUMAT Subroutine for Brittle Materials + Element Removal

 Thirdly, the elasticity behavior of isotropic material is simulated for brittle materials along with element removal in the third workshop.
 In other words, the difference between this workshop and the first workshop is using the VUMAT subroutine, considering the failure criterion, and setting the element removal.
-See full information about this workshop of the Umat Abaqus course and what you learn in the drop-down menu by clicking here.
+See full information about this workshop of the Umat Abaqus course and what you learn in the drop-down menu on the right side of this page.

 Workshop 4: Writing VUMAT Subroutine for Isotropic Hardening Plasticity

 Finally, a complex example is examined.
 To clarify, In this simulation, computational plasticity equations are used.
 That is to say; the lecturer simulates the elastic behavior along with the plastic behavior of the material is also simulated.
 In conclusion, stress, internal energy, and dissipative energy are the output of the VUMAT subroutine based on isotropic hardening plasticity.
-See full information about this workshop and what you learn in the drop-down menu by clicking here.
+See full information about this workshop and what you learn in the drop-down menu on the right side of this page.

 If you want to buy UMAT Abaqus course, you can contact our experts on the live chat on the left side of this page.